Rhine Bike & River Cruise: Basel to Amsterdam

 Tour Highlights

-- Enjoy the best of both worlds: an all-inclusive river cruise and VBT Bicycling Vacation.
+- Experience the best of both worlds—an all-inclusive river cruise seamlessly paired with a VBT Bicycling Vacation.

-- Touch the shores of four countries—Switzerland, France, Germany, and the Netherlands—but unpack your bags only once.
+- Touch the shores of four captivating countries—Switzerland, France, Germany, and the Netherlands—while unpacking your bags just once.

-- Explore the historic cities of Strasbourg, Heidelberg, Koblenz, and Cologne.
+- Immerse yourself in history as you explore the storied cities of Heidelberg, Koblenz, and Cologne.

 Positive Impact